 You can set up your task so that an email notification is sent to you whenever it runs.
 You can add multiple recipients as well as multiple CCs to the sent email.

 When using the free edition of Dataloader.io, you are only allowed to have one task set up to send email notifications.
 Dataloader.io Professional and Enterprise Editions allows you to implement these in an unlimited amount of tasks.

 Available for both Bulk and Batch APIs.
 This option allows you to select your import date format, choosing between American (MM/DD/YYYY) and European (DD/MM/YYYY) date formats.

 Available for Bulk API only, this mode guarantees that batches are processed one at a time in Salesforce (avoiding possible database contention).
 Be careful, this option may significantly increase the processing time for a load.

 Timeout allows you to set a limit to the maximum time a task can keep running.
 When the task reaches the timeout threshold it is cancelled automatically.
 The default timeout set by the system is 2 hours.

 Insert Null Values

-DataLoader uses one of the strongest server-side encryption and provides access to result files only to its owners.
+DataLoader uses one of the strongest server-side encryption mechanisms and provides access to resulting files only to its owners.
 You can completely remove data from DataLoader's servers by deleting the task from the task menu.
-In addition, you have a full control over where CSV data is stored.
+In addition, you have full control over where CSV data is stored.
 Select Save Result Files Externally under advanced settings to guarantee that no CSV files are stored on dataloader.io servers.
 This feature is only available when using one of the external storages such as Dropbox, Box, (S)FTP, where result files are saved.
 Note that with this option selected, resulting files won't be available for download from the main page.